To main content

 Additive manufacturing (3D printing)

-Contact person
+Contact persons

 SINTEF is involved in many aspects of AM and associated technologies.
 The topics range from material development and "analysis-based design for additive manufacturing" to assessing product properties and developing new applications.
-SINTEF also has facilities for AM trials, both lab/R&D equipment and industrial machines.
-Some facilities are shared with NTNU, which is an important partner in many projects.

-SINTEF's AM expertise
+SINTEF's expertise in Additive Manufacturing

-SINTEF has broad expertise in AM via research groups in Trondheim, Oslo, Raufoss and Porsgrunn.
 SINTEF's expertise covers areas such as process/machine technology, materials technology, numerical simulations, digitalization aspects, standardization and new business models.
-Based on this, SINTEF can help various industry segments to make use of AM.

 Some key words about SINTEF's expertise and projects: